deborahgrbac/Introduction-to-Text-Analyisis-with-Python/README.md

 * wordcloud==1.9.2
 * zipp==3.19.2

-This repository contains Jupyter notebooks were created by ITHAKA for Constellate and last updated in June 2025.
-They should run in a local instance of Jupyter.
-Constellate was sunset on July 1st 2025.
-These notebooks have been modified and adapted according to local needs at Università Cattolica del Sacro Cuore di Milano.
 You can find the original Constellate repository at: https://github.com/ithaka/constellate-notebooks and a selection of class videos on our Youtube channel https://www.youtube.com/@Constellate_org that go with the notebooks.

-Topics
-ithaka-owner-labs
-Resources
- Readme
-Contributors
-7
-@nkelber
-@czcindy426
-@lawlesst
-@iandesj
-@mdlincoln
-@amykirchhoff
-@eskimoquinn

 Languages
 Jupyter Notebook